castlegateit/jquery-align/README.md

 ## Changes since version 2.0 ##

 In previous versions of the plugin, `uniformify()` was applied to the sibling elements to be aligned.
 Since version 2.0, `uniformify()` is applied to the parent element and the `selector` option can be used to refine the collection of sibling elements to align.

+## License

+Copyright (c) 2019 Castlegate IT.
+All rights reserved.

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Affero General Public License for more details.

+You should have received a copy of the GNU Affero General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.